 It’s that time of year again, the holiday season.
-In fact, it’s the beginning of the advent, which is very important to me.
+In fact, it’s the beginning of the Advent, which is very important to me.
 My goal for my family during the advent is to cultivate an appreciation for the true gift of the season, Jesus Christ.
-And I think that a DIY advent calendar is a perfect way to do that.
+And I think that a DIY Christmas Advent calendar to count down to the big day is a perfect way to do that.

 - Dirty-cup Dip – Drawers

 I mixed the blue and yellow to make the green and made various shades of green by adding white and black to the original green I made.
+(If you want to learn how to mix colors, be sure to grab your free color wheel printables and snag the helpful printable pack as well.)
 I also added in a metallic green to mix it up a bit and add some sheen.

 For the dirty-cup that I dipped the drawer faces into, red and white were my main colors and then I added a bunch of metallic colors that I already had mixed up for some shine and sparkle.